List of warlords and military cliques in the Warlord Era: Kuomintang

-The Nationalist Party of China, derived from the Tongmenghui revolutionary organization, it established a rival government of the Republic of China in Guangzhou, Guangdong Province in the 1913 Second Revolution and in the 1917 Constitutional Protection War.
-Its military arm was the National Revolutionary Army.
+The Nationalist Party of China, derived from the Tongmenghui revolutionary organization, established a rival government of the Beiyang Government in Guangzhou, Guangdong Province in the 1913 Second Revolution and in the 1917 Constitutional Protection War.
+Its military was called the National Revolutionary Army.

-The party nominally reunified China in 1928 after defeating most Northern factions during the Northern Expedition, governing the country from Nanjing.
+The party nominally reunified China in 1928 after defeating most Northern factions during the KMT's Northern Expedition, governing the country from Nanjing.

-Run as a Dang Guo (黨國), or Party-State, along the lines of the organisational principles of Leninism, the party's ideology was based on Socialism and Nationalism.
-Initially Soviet-backed, after the Shanghai massacre it allied with Germany.

 Chinese Communist Party

-The Chinese Communist Party, formed in 1921 in the aftermath of the May Fourth Movement.
+The Chinese Communist Party formed in 1921 in the aftermath of the May Fourth Movement.
 Its military arm eventually became the People's Liberation Army.

 The party was allied with the Kuomintang during the first phase of the Northern Expedition, but the two sides split following the Shanghai massacre in 1927.
 The two parties would then fight a decades long civil war, which ended with the Kuomintang retreat to Taiwan and the founding of the People's Republic of China on the mainland.